jharris-17/Y2JB/README.md

 ### For Jailbroken PS5 (Webkit, Lua, BD-JB)
 - Fake or legit activated PS5
-- YouTube app version 1.03 PKG
+- USA YouTube app version 1.03 PKG
 - FTP access to the console

 ### For Non-Jailbroken PS5